10 Oct MSP Automation: Create The Ultimate Cash Flow Machine

 That’s the value of MSP automation.
 Check out the drop-down options on the ConnectBooster website to learn more about our automation and integrations options.

 About The Author

 Ryan Goodman is one of the Founders of ConnectBooster and serves as it’s President.
-He primarily focuses on working with working with businesses to help them with their cash flow issues.
+He primarily focuses on working with businesses to help them with their cash flow issues.

 When he’s not working, Ryan enjoys spending time with his wife Amanda and two boys, Owen and Liam.
 He plays softball and golf in the summer and is an “avid sledder” in the winter with his sons!
 He also enjoys working out regularly and reading about news in the IT Channel.